Andy8131/cse15l-lab-reports/lab-report-5-week-10.md

 ![image](testcase22.PNG)

-The issue with Joe's code is that it does not account for words that come in between the nextCloseBracket and openParen.
+The issue with provided code is that it does not account for words that come in between the nextCloseBracket and openParen.

 ![Image](codeblock15l.PNG)